-16. Assignment to the Oakland or San Francisco Division would be proper because Defendant has conducted business there and a substantial part of the events or omissions which give rise to the claims alleged herein occurred in Alameda County.
+16. Assignment to the San Francisco or Oakland Divisions would be proper because Defendant has conducted business in Alameda County and a substantial part of the events or omissions which give rise to the claims alleged herein occurred in Alameda County.